gertscha/dotfiles/neovim/dot-config/nvim/README.md

 to get the location.

 The config uses the Neovims default plugin manager, `vim.pack`.
 Setup is automatic on first startup.
+But some other dependencies are needed:
+- tree-sitter-cli: `cargo install tree-sitter-cli --locked`
+- python-venv

 Be sure to run `:checkhealth` and fix any errors shown.
 The notifications are handled by [snacks.nvim](https://github.com/folke/snacks.nvim), shown in the